JAlcocerT/JAlcocerT/content/blog/entrep_stripe_webifyer.md

 {{< /cards >}}

 And shame on me, I have not been tinkering with Stripe since last year [with the CV project](https://gitlab.com/fossengineer1/cv-check/-/blob/main/Z_Auth_Ways/Z_Auth_Stripe.py?ref_type=heads) as per [these tests](https://gitlab.com/fossengineer1/cv-check/-/tree/main/Z_Tests/Stripe?ref_type=heads).

+What we will be covering on this post:

+1. How to setup Stripe integration to sell like a Pro
+2. Recap on how to authenticate users into your Flask Apps
+3. Using Flask as a simple CMS for Astro Themes
+4. Configure subdomains for Cloudflare as per Flask

 ## Stripe